 - Communication function: The IJOP app relies on AcroPhone (AcroUC), a "unified communication system," for officials to communicate across platforms (such as voice messages, emails, telephone calls). - Geolocation and map functions: The IJOP app logs the police officer's GPS locations and other identifying information when they submit information to the IJOP app.
 The IJOP app uses a map functionality by Baidu, a major Chinese technology company, for purposes including planning the shortest route for police vehicle and officers on foot, according to the app's source code. - Search function: The IJOP app allows officials to search for information about people using their name, ID number, household number used to access public utilities (户号), and building address (see Appendix III).
-In addition, officials can access, upon approval of their superiors, the "full profile" of a given individual. - Facial recognition function: The IJOP app uses a facial recognition functionality by Face++-a well-known facial recognition company in China.
-It is used to check whether the photo on the ID matches the person's face or for cross-checking pictures on two different documents.
+In addition, officials can access, upon approval of their superiors, the "full profile" of a given individual. - Facial recognition function: The IJOP app we examined contains facial recognition functionality for checking whether a photo on an ID matches a person's face or for cross-checking pictures on two different documents.
+It also contains code for facial recognition at log-in from Face++, a major Chinese company specializing in facial